MattMiniat/Rotten-IMDb-oes/README.md

-# Project-ETL
+# Extract, Transform, Load

 We will be taking data from movie review websites Rotten Tomatoes and IMDB.
 We will be keeping most of the columns and structuring the CSVs into cleaner tables using Python and Jupyter Notebook.
-Finally, we will load the data into a SQL database using Postgresql.
+Finally, we load the data into a SQL database using Postgresql.

     https://www.kaggle.com/stefanoleone992/imdb-extensive-dataset